 Frequently asked questions

 Yes it can.
-Unpaid electricity or phone bills that are overdue can be listed as defaults after 60 days, though the credit provider has to inform you of the overdue bill before adding an enquiry to your credit report.
+Unpaid electricity or phone bills that are overdue can be listed as defaults after 60 days, though the credit provider has to inform you of the overdue bill before adding a listing to your credit report.

-You can get your credit file from a credit reporting agency every 12 months or when you are denied customer credit i.e. a loan or credit card in the preceding 90 days.
+You can get your credit file from a credit reporting agency every 12 months or when you are denied customer credit, that is a loan or credit card in the preceding 90 days.